TMR2005/BID.ai/README.md

 ### **3. Displaying Products in GridView**
 - The products are displayed using a **GridView**.
   - A **ProductAdapter** binds the data to the views in the grid.
-It retrieves product information from the Room database and displays it in each grid item.
+It retrieves product information from the static list and displays it in each grid item.
   - Each product card contains:
     - Product Image: Loaded from the URL using **Glide**.
     - Product Name, Price, Category: Displayed as text in the grid items.